-The last Bitcoin halving took place in May, and we are only now seeing a Bitcoin price rise — could the two be connected?
+The last Bitcoin halving took place in May 2020, an event that was followed by a Bitcoin bull run — could the two be connected?

 What Is a Bitcoin Halving?